An implicit ODE-based numerical solver for the simulation of the Heisenberg-Euler equations in 3+1 dimensions: Numerical results

 \subsection{Polarisation flipping: Experimental expectations}

-For case (a) defined in \cite{Gies1}, the pulse parameters are given in Table \ref{Tab:GiesPulsParameter}.
+For case (a) defined in \cite{Gies1} the pulse parameters are given in table \ref{Tab:GiesPulsParameter}.

-We note that there are a couple of considerations to make when simulating the setup of \cite{Gies1}.
-Firstly, since a 1D simulation is used in the present paper there is no dispersion of the pump field.
-In order to account for the dispersion in \cite{Gies1} the field strength in our simulation needs to be reduced to the average field intensity over the interaction time $t_i$ (see Fig. \ref{Fig:FlipTimeEvol}).
+It is worth noting that there are a couple of considerations to make when simulating the setup presented in \cite{Gies1}.
+Firstly, since a 1D simulation is used for case (a) in \cite{Gies1} in the present paper there is no lateral dispersion of the background field.
+In order to account for the lateral dispersion assumed in \cite{Gies1} the field strength in our simulation needs to be reduced to the average field intensity over the interaction time $t_i$ (see figure \ref{Fig:FlipTimeEvol}).

-Second, since in \cite{Gies1} the probe pulse is an x-ray pulse a large number of points, $N_{\text{Point}}\approx 10^7$, is required to be below the Nyquist frequency, i.e., to avoid numerical artifacts due to undersampling the oscillations.
-In order to avoid running such large and expensive simulations, a number of simulations with larger wavelengths for the probe pulse (50 nm, 100 nm, 200 nm, 400 nm, 600 nm) are run and the flipping values are then extrapolated from these results to x-ray wavelength.
+Secondly, since in \cite{Gies1} the probe pulse is an x-ray pulse a large number of grid points, $N_{\text{Point}}\approx 10^7$, is required to remain below the Nyquist frequency, i.e., to avoid numerical artifacts due to the undersampling of the oscillations.
+In order to avoid running such large and expensive simulations a number of simulations with larger wavelengths for the probe pulse (50 nm, 100 nm, 200 nm, 400 nm, 600 nm) are run and the flipping values are then extrapolated from these results to x-ray wavelength.

 Finally, as em-fields are being simulated instead of single photons the only accessible data are the field values at any given time.
 To compare these results to the ones in paper \cite{Gies1} the energies in each polarization direction are computed as